muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 And others should be able to read.
 (chmod U=rw, g=r, o=r example.txt). we can change permission by writing (r, w).

+9. Wget
+You can download any file from the internet inside your terminal. wget https://website.com/file.zip (file name with extension).
+So depending on the file size, it can take shorter or longer time.
+So now I have that file downloaded onto the computer. one thing you noticed is that it shows all of that output into the terminal. while it's downloading, we can't do anything else.
+So we can download in the background. if we type - b before URL (wget -b URL), then download in background. see now we don't see any outputs.
+We can continue using terminal while download.